Trojans also to compete at the Cal State L.A. Invitational

 Trojans open season this weekend at the Rossi Relays

 2012: Admitted to school just before the spring sememster.
 Had a season-best throw of 220-7 (67.10m) in his first competition of the season on March 23 at the Trojan Invitational to win the Section A competition.
-That throw moved him into eighth place on USC's all-time hammer throw list.
+That throw moved him into eighth place on USC's all-time hammer throw list (now 9th).
 He could not top that mark the rest of the season, but was able to manage the discomfort to have a successful season.
 He placed second in the hammer with a throw of 205-6 at the USC-UCLA Dual Meet on April 28.
 He took third place at the Pac-12 Championships with a throw of 207-6.
 Then threw 206-8 (63.56m) to take seventh at the NCAA West Preliminary Rounds and advance to the NCAAs.
 At the NCAAs, Szabo had a best throw of 208-6 to finish 12th and earn second team All-America honors.

 HIGH SCHOOL: Szabo placed 10th in the hammer at the 2011 European U23 Championships and owns a PR of 232-6 (70.86m) which would put him fourth on USC's all-time list.
 Placed fifth in the hammer with a throw of 244-1 (74.41m) at the 2010 World Junior Championships held in Moncton, Canada.
 Has a 6kg hammer PR of 254-5 (77.55m) set on June 13, 2010.